standvic/mdbe/README.md

 # mdbe
-Movie database explorer on Vue javascript framework.
+The project is a simple Movie database explorer.
+It was made by VueJS & Bootstrap.

 # Usage
 Download repo, unpack & launch {folder of project}/dist/index.html.